vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Do not do this.

-Can you place a KMS inside an environment that will use it?
-It is possible.
-Should you?
-No.

-You run the risk of a dependency loops that will lock you out of your environment permanently.
-Even if you negotiate these perils well, it still makes it easy for an uninformed but well-intentioned human to re-introduce the dependency loop later, such as with a storage vMotion of a virtual KMS back to the datastore that is attached to it, or enabling vSAN data-at-rest encryption.
+A KMS inside the environment it protects creates a dependency loop that can lock you out of your environment permanently.
+Even if you avoid the loop initially, a well-intentioned administrator can reintroduce it later, such as with a storage vMotion of a virtual KMS back to the datastore that is attached to it, or by enabling vSAN data-at-rest encryption.
 There is no way for VCF to automatically detect these situations; we strongly recommend clear boundaries around services which are dependencies.

 ### Do I need to set the Standard Key Provider to be the default before I remove the old provider?